 Taffy was sometimes left in its natural whitish-tan color and wrapped in waxed paper, but some puller's added red or yellow food coloring to give it more appeal to the youngsters.
 Now, you can make your own right in your kitchen.

-By the way, these old fashioned taffy recipes aren't just for Welshmen — (a little pun in memory of my Welsh friend, Alun, who was proud to be a Taffy).
+By the way, the old fashioned pull taffy recipes aren't just for Welshmen — (a little pun in memory of my Welsh friend, Alun, who was proud to be called a Taffy).
 They're for anyone wanting a chewy candy that's very easy and affordable to make.